Root Data Entity

 Minimal example of RO-Crate

-The following RO-Crate Metadata Document represents a minimal description of an RO-Crate that also follows the identifier recommendations above.
+The following RO-Crate Metadata Document represents a minimal description of an RO-Crate that also follows the identifier recommendations above for use in an Attached RO-Crate Package.

 { "@context": "https://w3id.org/ro/crate/1.2-DRAFT/context",